-Camp 2, elevated at the height of the 6,750 meters and located in the foot of icy mount Lhotse wall from where we must go on ahead for summiting the Everest.
-Weather around camp 2 is good but at times wind brings clouds rolling from lower Himalayan Range to the place where camp 2 located.
+Camp 2, elevated at the height of 6,750 meters and located at the foot of the icy mount Lhotse wall from where we must go on ahead for summiting the Everest.
+The weather around camp 2 is good but at times wind brings clouds rolling from the lower Himalayan Range to the place where camp 2 is located.
 Other than that wind here is violent enough to destroy our tents.
-To reach Camp 3, we need to do some climbing through edged rocks and sloppier snows.
+To reach Camp 3, we need to do some climbing through edged rocks and sloppier snow.

 Camp 3: 22300ft.
 (7,100m):

 Camp 3, is elevated at a height of 22300ft and adjoining the wall of Mount Lhotse.
 To reach camp 4 from this camp we need to climb the 4000ft wall of Lhotse using a fixed rope.
 But before we climb to camp 4 we need to adjust to the environment around this level of altitude with prior acclimatization.
 Some climbers should not hesitate to use oxygen if they are feeling uneasy to breathe.
 From here we should ascend steeply through lose, down-sloping, and rotten limestone.
 Before we reach flats of the south col we need to cross certain snowfield, while the routes ahead up the Geneva Spur to the east.